moacirsouza/CuscuzBot/README.md

 # Hablas another linguagem?

-This project is maintained by a Brazillian team, so, the majority of the texts tend to be in Brazillian Portuguese.
+This project is maintained by a Brazillian team, so, the majority of of it will be written in Brazillian Portuguese.
 Although we have people able speak other languages (English, Spanish, a little bit of German and even Chinese!) we have no plans to make these documents available in any of them for now.
 Sorry about that :(

 But hey, don't give up.
 We may find some time in our busy lifes and translate everything in the near future (Or not.
 Who knows? ¯\\\_(ツ)\_/¯)